Stomach Cancer

 • The stomach is a muscular organ which lies between the lower end of the gullet (oesophagus) and the beginning of the bowel (intestine)

 • Once food has been swallowed, it passes down the gullet and into the stomach.
-Glands in the wall of the stomach secrete substances which help break down the food, so that it leaves the stomach in a semi-solid form.
+Glands in the wall of the stomach secrete substances which help break down the food, so that it leaves the content in the stomach in a semisolid form.

 • The stomach also produces a substance that helps to absorb vitamin B12.
 This is important for the development of red blood cells.

 • The most common type of stomach cancer is adenocarcinoma.
-Other rare types of stomach cancer inclue lymphoma and GIST.
+Other rare types of stomach cancer include lymphoma and GIST.

 Risk factors